hazelcast/hazelcast-jet-reference-manual/docs/040_Work_with_Jet/070_Practical_Considerations.md

 * Create a runnable JAR which declares its `Main-Class` in
 * `MANIFEST.MF`.

-* Run your JAR, but instead of `java -jar jetjob.jar` use `submit-jet.sh jetjob.jar`.
+* Run your JAR, but instead of `java -jar jetjob.jar` use `jet-submit.sh jetjob.jar`.

 * The script will create a Jet client and configure it from